Estate Planning: Questions And Answers Regarding General Issues

 - Managing assets in the event of incapacity – A typical revocable Living trust names a successor trustee who will not only take over administration at death, but who will also manage assets for your benefit in the event of incapacity.
 In some sense, this is similar to an agent under a general power of attorney.
 However, since you transfer your assets into trust, it is generally a more efficient means of management than under a power of attorney.
 Banks and institutions generally are easier to work with under a trust agreement, the instructions to your trustee will be more specific, and the trustee will have more protection under Arizona law.

 - Estate tax – In certain situations, a husband and wife can create a revocable trust that divides into separate shares when the first spouse dies, and this can help minimize or eliminate estate tax.
 This is typically referred to as an “A-B” trust division, and involves carefully drafted language to make sure both spouses get to use their estate tax exemptions.
-If a married couple has enough money where estate tax is an issue (the current threshold is $5,000,000, although it is scheduled to drop to $1,000,000 in 2013 if Congress makes no change), then this arrangement has the potential to save hundreds of thousands of dollars in estate taxes.
+If a married couple has enough money where estate tax is an issue (the current threshold is over $12,000,000, although it is scheduled to drop to $5,000,000, indexed for inflation, in 2025 if Congress makes no change), then this arrangement has the potential to save hundreds of thousands of dollars in estate taxes.
 A trust can also include other provisions carefully tailored to reduce or eliminate estate tax, but the fact that assets are held in a revocable living trust doesn’t necessarily reduce estate tax.

 8. How does estate tax work?

-The federal government taxes the assets you own at your death, and if those assets are more than the estate tax exemption (which is now $11,400,000 for 2019 through the end of 2025), there is a tax on the excess, which is now set at 40%.
+The federal government taxes the assets you own at your death, and if those assets are more than the estate tax exemption (which is currently over $12,000,000 through the end of 2025), there is a tax on the excess, which is set at 40%.
 Assets that pass to a charity or a spouse can qualify for a deduction to reduce or eliminate this tax.
 The tax is based on a “snapshot” of the value of assets at death, and it is not related to the income tax.

 If an individual dies, and their assets, at the snapshot of death, exceed the estate tax exemption, then a federal estate tax return, Form 706, needs to be filed within 9 months after the individual’s death, and the estate tax due must be paid at that time.

-While the new tax law provides an increased exemption of $11,400,000, with an increase for inflation, this law is yet again set to expire in 2026 and return to the base amount of $5 million, also indexed for inflation.
+While the new tax law provides an increased exemption of over $12,000,000, with an increase for inflation, this law is yet again set to expire in 2025 and return to the base amount of $5 million, also indexed for inflation.
 Therefore, the estate tax is something that should be considered by any individuals who may have more than $5 million in assets.

 It should be noted that probate and estate tax are not related.
 An individual will have to pay estate taxes if they have a large enough estate, whether or not his or her assets pass through probate.
 A revocable living trust can help avoid probate, but it will not keep assets from being subject to estate tax.